Requirements for Admission

 PhysicsOne academic year of general physics.
 Laboratories are recommended.

 One mathematics course (not including statistics).
 A course in statistics is strongly recommended.

 Humanities, Social Studies and EnglishTwo academic years of humanities and/or social sciences to include one course in English composition (or equivalent writing emphasis).
-Note: One academic year is equivalent to two semesters or three academic quarters.

 AP and IB credit